ankit/contextinator/README.md

-Note: I am currently not actively developing/supporting this project.
+Note: I am currently not actively developing this project.

 # Contextinator